-Secondhand smoke, also known as tobacco smoke pollution or environmental tobacco smoke, refers to both the smoke exhaled from a smoker’s lungs and the smoke created by a burning cigarette, cigar, or pipe.
-Cigars create larger amounts of secondhand smoke than cigarettes because they contain more tobacco and burn longer.
+Secondhand smoke is the smoke exhaled from a smoker’s lungs and the smoke created by a burning cigarette, cigar, or pipe.
+It is also known as passive or involuntary smoking, tobacco smoke pollution, or environmental tobacco smoke.
+Cigars create more secondhand smoke than cigarettes because they have more tobacco and burn longer.

 Secondhand smoke and disease

-Nearly all Americans are exposed to secondhand smoke during their life.
-Breathing secondhand smoke is basically like smoking, which is why it is called passive smoking or involuntary smoking.
-Many of the harmful substances found in tobacco smoke, including benzopyrene, lead, carbon monoxide, arsenic, ammonia, formaldehyde, and a type of cyanide, stay in the air and go into the lungs and bloodstream, as do the other known cancer-causing chemicals.
+Breathing secondhand smoke is basically like smoking, which is why it is called passive or involuntary smoking.
+Tobacco smoke has many harmful substances.
+These include benzopyrene, lead, carbon monoxide, arsenic, ammonia, formaldehyde, and a type of cyanide.
+Many of these cancer-causing substances stay in the air and go into the lungs and bloodstream.

 Health risks to children from secondhand smoke